 Mali is a sub-Saharan landlocked country that is located on the west side of Africa.
 Geographically, Mali is one of the largest countries on the continent1 but it hosts a relatively low total population of approximately 17.9 million2.
 Since its decolonization from France in 1960, Mali has suffered hardships from extreme weather conditions, political unrest, and prolonged rule by a military dictatorship1.
 Extreme poverty and famine, predominantly the widespread famine which struck during the 1980s3, has had a lasting effect on Malians.
 Today, Mali is one of the least developed countries in the world4.
-Its traditional economy is primarily dominated by agriculture and many small ethnic communities can be found along the banks of the meandering Niger River5.
-The communities that are partnered with HATN are located a short distance northeast of Bamako.
+Its traditional economy is primarily dominated by agriculture and many agrarian ethnic communities can be found along the banks of the meandering Niger River5.
+The communities that are partnered with HATN are located a short distance northeast of the country’s capital, Bamako.

 VIDEO!
 HATN in Mali

 Access to an improved water source has increased for many in Mali in recent years, although 1 in four people still suffer from water insecurity6.
 Those four million people primarily live in rural areas where 50% have no access to improved water sources7.
 Like many places suffering from water insecurity, a lack of a reliable source nearby for rural villages in Mali often means that women and children have to spend long and treacherous hours searching for water through harsh and uncooperative terrain.